 Advanced scholarships are available to applicants who have completed their first solo flight (or have their certificate) OR can demonstrate an equivalent commitment for a maintenance or aviation-related training scholarship.
 These awards range from $2000 to $5000 and are given to students pursuing careers in aviation.

-Given in honor of Terry Hatcher, Alex Sheves, and Peter York Wood, these awards are given for flight or maintenance training as stand-alone awards or in conjunction with other awards in either pre or post solo categories.
+Given in honor of Local Aviators, these awards are given for flight or maintenance training as stand-alone awards or in conjunction with other awards in either pre or post solo categories.
 These awards range from $1000 to $5000.

-Tailwheel endorsement: Ten(10) hours of tailwheel instruction to be given in a J3 Cub or Luscombe 8E on availability at Downstown Airport, Vineland, NJ.
+Tailwheel endorsement: Eight (8) hours of tailwheel instruction to be given in a J3 Cub or Luscombe 8E on availability at Downstown Airport, Vineland, NJ.
 The best time for training is between June-November and then March-June.
-The scholarship expires one year from the Award Dinner and must completed within eight (8) weeks of commencement of the training.
+The scholarship expires one year from the Award Dinner and must completed within eight (8) weeks of commencement.
 Note: height and weight limitation of less than 6’4″ and 240lbs.